RepentInk/amo_intern_backend/README.md

 ### run migrations file
-import migration file into migration array in the `datasource.confiig.ts` `typeorm migration:run -d path-to-datasource-config`
+import migration file into migration array in the `datasource.confiig.ts` `npx typeorm migration:run -d path-to-datasource-config`

 in this instance
 * run
 compile ts to js
 `npm run start`
 * run
-` typeorm migration:run -d dist/database/datasource.config`
+` npx typeorm migration:run -d dist/database/datasource.config` -> this work better

 * imports all entities and exports the array to the dbConfig.ts in database folder.